cristi-iorga/file_or_folder_to_mp3/README.md

 Example 1: You've just mixed some badass tracks and exported them as .WAV files, but you want to send them to your client as .MP3 files for the sake of time.

-Example 2 :You've mixed a whole concert and split it up into individual pieces and you don't want to manually convert each of them into .MP3 in order to send them.
+Example 2: You've mixed a whole concert and split it up into individual tracks in your DAW and you don't want to manually convert each of them into .MP3 in order to send them.

-Example 3: You have a bunch of video files and you only need an audio.
+Example 3: You have a bunch of video files and you only need the audio.
 There's no way you're importing each one of them into a DAW or video editor.
 No way.
 That's gonna take for ever...

 #### Enjoy!